aceMKSim/teaching/Data Visualization/MISC/theme.md

 ## Description

-Themes are a powerful way to customize the non-data components of your plots: i.e. titles, labels, fonts, background, gridlines, and legends.
++ A powerful way to customize the non-data components of your plots
++ i.e. titles, labels, fonts, background, gridlines, and legends.
-Themes can be used to give plots a consistent customized look.
++ Allows plots to have a consistent customized look.
-Modify a single plot's theme using `theme()`; see `theme_update()` if you want modify the active theme, to affect all subsequent plots.
-Theme elements are documented together according to inheritance, read more about theme inheritance below.

 ## Theme inheritance

-Theme elements inherit properties from other theme elements heirarchically.
-For example, axis.title.x.bottom inherits from axis.title.x which inherits from axis.title, which in turn inherits from text.
-All text elements inherit directly or indirectly from text; all lines inherit from line, and all rectangular objects inherit from rect.
-This means that you can modify the appearance of multiple elements by setting a single high-level component.
++ Theme elements inherit properties from other theme elements heirarchically.
+    + For example, `axis.title.x.bottom` inherits from `axis.title.x` which inherits from `axis.title`, which in turn inherits from `text`.
+    + All text elements inherit directly or indirectly from text;
+    + all lines inherit from line, and
+    + all rectangular objects inherit from rect.
++ This means that you can modify the appearance of multiple elements by setting a single high-level component.

 ## Arguments